LordTarah/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

- A directory on more work with pointers and array
+My directory on more work with pointers and arrays.
+ Destinations and dereferencing